 - Starting Salary$77,356

 ‘Who Dares Wins’ is the motto of the NZSAS.
 Operational experience, professionalism and the unrelenting pursuit of excellence are hallmarks of every NZSAS soldier.
 If you think you have supreme commitment and self-discipline, this may be the career path for you.

 Traditionally only military personnel from either the regular or reserve component of the NZ Defence Force have been able to join the NZSAS.
 However, entry is now open to civilian applicants as NZSAS has become an official trade specialisation with the NZ Army.

 As well meeting the minimum entry requirements for the role, we are looking for people that are physically fit and have a high level of motivation.
 Selected candidates will be invited to a presentation, and from there they may go onto NZSAS selection.
 This involves rigorous training which will result in some candidates successfully completing selection and going onto Army basic training (AARC) and others who do not go further.
 For these people, they can pursue their other trade option (as identified in their original application) and continue a career with the NZ Army.

 - Surveillance and Reconnaissance – operate in complex terrain and difficult situations, often for long periods of time on a range of missions and tasks.

 - Combating Terrorism – respond to a terrorist situation in support of the NZ Police at the request of the New Zealand Government.

 - Direct Action – flexible force, capable of conducting complex, joint special operations, for short duration strikes to recover designated personnel and material.

 - Support and Influence – organise, train and advise host nation military and para-military forces to maintain internal security.
 Also provide assistance to other New Zealand government agencies in the conduct of national strategic operations.

-NZSAS selection usually takes place twice a year.
+NZSAS selection usually takes place once a year.